 - 1. Have students interview a resource professional, either over the phone or in person.
 Have them prepare a report on the career of the person they interviewed. - 2.
 Have the students seek out a resource professional and invite that individual to the class.
 Ask each student to prepare and present an introduction for the person they invite, take notes and prepare a brief written report about that career. - 3.
-Have the students go to the library or other sources of information and find information on careers in
+Have the students go to the library or other sources of information and find information on careers in forestry/natural resources.
+Have them prepare a report with that information

-Science, Social Studies, Language Arts
+Science, Social Studies, Reading, Writing